merthidayetoglu/CommBench/README.md

 #### Configuration Parameters

+We propose a few pre-implemented benchmarking patterns that isolates data movement acoss groups.
 There are three parameters, $p$, $g$, and $k$ to configure the benchmark, where $p$ is the total number of processors, $g$ is the group size, and $k$ is the subgroup size where the communication is initiated in the originating group.

 ![Comm Patterns](https://github.com/merthidayetoglu/CommBench/blob/master/figures/comm_patterns.png)